Apply for a Warm Homes Local Grant

 What happens after I have applied?

-If you still choose to apply, you will receive a letter or email that will acknowledge your interest and state that your application will be considered in the second and third years of the scheme.
+After you have submitted your application, you will receive a letter or email that will acknowledge your interest and state that your application will be considered in year three.

 If your application is progressed further, one of our Engagement Officers will be in touch with you to complete an application.
-We may ask you for proof document such as personal ID, financial information to verify your household income, or property deeds.
+We may ask you for proof documents such as personal ID and financial information to verify your household income, or property deeds.

 If your application is successful, your details will be passed to our framework contractor who will arrange a retrofit survey of your property, establish its current energy rating and the most appropriate improvements for your property.